 Established in 1976 by Omori Sogen Rotaishi and Tenshin Tanouye Rotaishi, Daihonzan Chozen-ji is a Rinzai Zen temple in Honolulu, Hawaii.
 It is surrounded by rainforest and the ki'ai, or spiritual energy, of decades of dedicated Zen training.
 Click here to read more about the history of Chozen-ji.

 Food and lodging will be provided to Kendo Sesshin participants on-site.
-Total cost for participation (not including transportation to and from Chozen-ji) is US $500.
-Scholarships are available.
+Total cost for participation (not including transportation to and from Chozen-ji) to be determined.
+Scholarships available.